 It appeared that our bus was overbooked and 2 Scottish guys had to sit on small stools in the middle of the aisle.
 Not great, considering they paid the premium tourist price for the tickets and the locals pay a quarter of the ticket but got seats – a very long trip to be sitting in a bus aisle!

 Entry Fee on arrival

 The entrance fee for the Inle Zone is USD$10 or €10 and valid for one week only.
-However, if you want to pay in the local currency, the government has it all sewn up so that you actually pay more than the US or Euro cost.
+Although, if you want to pay in the local Burmese currency, the government has this all sewn up, so that you actually pay more than the US or Euro cost.
 The majority (or total) of each entrance fee in Myanmar goes to the government, but of course there’s no corruption.

 Day Cycling and Lake Crossing